RobTillaart/SD2405/README.md

 The user should guard the index especially for the 16 and 32 bit versions as the boundaries are not checked.

-12 bytes can be used e.g. to hold 3 hms timestamps.
+12 bytes can be used e.g. to hold about 3 timestamps.

 - **int SRAMwrite8(uint8_t index, uint8_t value)**
 - **int SRAMwrite16(uint8_t index, uint16_t value)**